 Correspondence with Tchaikovsky

-6 letters from Tchaikovsky to Aleksandra Snegireva-Jurgenson have survived, dating from 1884 to 1893, of which those highlighted in bold are available in English translations on this website:
+6 letters from Tchaikovsky to Aleksandra Snegireva-Jurgenson have survived, dating from 1884 to 1893, of which those highlighted in bold have been translated into English on this website:

 - Letter 2633 – late December 1884/early January 1885, from Moscow